 If talking to strangers is hard for you, networking is the perfect way to develop that skill because your career provides common ground.
 Practice stepping out of your comfort zone and talking to others in your industry whenever possible.
 Be authentic and vulnerable when necessary.
 Remember that others probably have the same struggles, and be the first to approach a situation when you can.

 As you step out of your comfort zone, you may have to create opportunities to network.
 In this situation, it means signing up for professional conferences, scheduling an activity with people in your network, or starting a conversation with someone in your field.
-If you don’t find networking activities, ask us at the Great Careers Groups for ideas!
+If you don’t find networking activities, ask us at the Great Careers Network for ideas!

 Be Approachable and Authentic